 To handle this use-case, logrotate supports another mode:

-and then truncate the original file to zero length.
-As long as the server has the log file open in append mode,
+truncate the original file to zero length.
+As long as the server has the log file open in append mode, it will

-it will automatically write new logs to the start of the file, without needing to detect the truncation and do a
+automatically write new logs to the start of the file, without needing to detect the truncation and do a file seek (the

-though.
 Any log lines that are written after the copy but before the truncation will get destroyed.
-Actually, you
+Actually, you tend to get

-tend to get the same race condition even with the default move-and-create mode.
-That’s because there’s not much
+the same race condition even with the default move-and-create mode.
+That’s because there’s not much point just

 Some servers, like Nginx, support a modification of the default logrotate mode: